cs1302uga/cs1302-tutorials/visibility/visibility.rst

          constructor along with a static method of some other visibility in a carefully setup way to restrict the total number of objects of a particular class that can be created.
-We won't go into the details here, the |wikipedia_singleton|_ is example of this idea that restricts to total number of objects to be no greater than one.
+We won't go into the details here, but the |wikipedia_singleton|_ is example of this idea that restricts the total number of objects to be no greater than one.

 Example 5
 =========